SatoshiumAI/.github/first-look.md

 ## 🧭 What Is Satoshium?

-Satoshium is a long-term project exploring **decentralized intelligence** aligned with Bitcoin and verifiable systems.
+Satoshium is a long-term project exploring **decentralized intelligence infrastructure** aligned with Bitcoin and verifiable systems.

 At its core, Satoshium asks: